lugensa/gocept.selenium/doc/install.rst

 ---------------------

 You can configure the selenium server that gocept.selenium connects to from the command line.
-Selenium RC defaults to localhost:4444, but you can also connect to a selenium grid in your organization by using the following environment variables::
+Selenium Server defaults to localhost:4444, but you can also connect to a selenium grid in your organization by using the following environment variables::